Quirkbot/QuirkbotCODE/README.md

 ## Environment flags
 All the command line task accepts a `--environment` flag.
 This flag will be used internally by Jerkyll to enable/disable features and also to control environment specific settings (@see `/src/_config.yml`).

-There are 3 possible values for the flags
+There are 4 possible values for the flags
 - `--environment=development` (default)
 - `--environment=production`
+- `--environment=lite`
 - `--environment=stage`

 Sample usage